Understanding Why Climate Change Impacts Women More Than Men

 In fact, women are denied property rights in half of the countries around the world.
 They are often barred from borrowing money for fertilizer and tools, which prevents them from successfully guiding their crops to harvest.
 They also can have trouble accessing markets to sell their harvest.

-As soil quality worsens and water becomes more scarce, women will be less able to find the credit and financing needed to become resilient to the changing conditions.
-Similarly, without any possibility of buying new property, many female farmers will be stuck with ever-decreasing yields on their existing land.
+As soil quality worsens and water becomes more scarce, women will be less able to find the credit and financing they need to be resilient to the changing conditions.
+And without any possibility of buying new property, many female farmers will be stuck with ever-declining yields on their existing land.

 "The majority of women lack deeds or titles to the lands that they farm, so their avenues for compensation or redress are limited when climate change adversely affects their agricultural output," Alam said.
 "Generally speaking, it’s not as if smallholder farmers have insurance, either, so they have to look for alternative income-generating activities, which can leave them desperate and vulnerable to exploitation."